rusikf/vk-ruby/README.md

 Compatible with Ruby 1.9.2, 1.9.3, Jruby and RBX.

 What do I need to start working with vk.com API?
-First of all, to [register](http://vk.com/editapp?act=create) their own application and obtain the keys;
+First of all, to [register](http://vk.com/editapp?act=create) their own application and obtain the keys.
 And read [vk api documentation](http://vk.com/developers.php).

 [vk-ruby documentation](http://rubydoc.info/github/zinenko/vk-ruby/master/frames)